Just Say "No" to Unwanted Door-to-Door Sales

 Copy of Contract.
 If you sign a sales contract as part of a door-to-door sales transaction, you must get a complete copy of the contract.
 If you do not, the seller cannot enforce it.

-The Door-to-Door sales rules do not apply to sales of more than $25, mail or telephone sales that are not completed at your home, certain "emergency" purchases, and requests for in-home repairs to personal property.
+The Door-to-Door sales rules do not apply to sales less than $25, mail or telephone sales that are not completed at your home, certain "emergency" purchases, and requests for in-home repairs to personal property.